-- A person who needs to move away from another area to escape violence or harm or a person living in a refuge in the HHC sub-region.
+- A person who is or has been a victim of domestic abuse carried out by another person, who needs to move for reasons connected with that abuse, including from accommodation initially occupied on a temporary basis or a person living in a refuge in the HHC sub-region.
 Each case will be assessed based on the circumstances of the case by the relevant local authority.
-The local authority will look at the options available and assess if a person is exempt to the local connection criteria or - A care leaver aged under 21 who normally lives in a different area to that of a local authority that owes them leaving care duties, and has done for at least 2 years including some time before they turned 16 or - A care leaver aged under 21 owed a duty under section 23C of the Children Act 1989 by Hampshire County Council will have a local connection with every district that falls within the area of Hampshire County Council or - A person who needs to move to a particular locality within the HHC area, where failure to meet that need would cause themselves or others hardship or - Social housing tenants who have reasonable preference because of a need to move to the local authorities' district to avoid hardship; and need to move because the tenant works or has been offered work in the district of the authority and has a genuine intention to take up the offer. - 2) Are an applicant who has the means to resolve their own housing difficulties i.e. £60,000+ Income and/or £16,000+ Savings, unless wishes to be considered for a difficult to let property designated for those aged over 55 years.
+The local authority will look at the options available and assess if a person is exempt to the local connection criteria or - A person is an eligible child, a relevant child or a former relevant child:; An "eligible child" is defined as a child aged 16 or 17 who has been looked after by a local authority for a prescribed period.
+A "relevant child" is defined as a child of 16 or 17 who would have been an eligible child had they stayed in care but who leaves.
+A "former relevant child" is defined as someone who was previously a "relevant child" (as defined in the Children Act 1989) and is now aged 18 or older, but under 25.
+Specifically, this refers to a person who was in the care of a local authority on or after their 16th birthday for a period of at least 13 weeks or - A person who needs to move to a particular locality within the HHC area, where failure to meet that need would cause themselves or others hardship or - Social housing tenants who have reasonable preference because of a need to move to the local authorities' district to avoid hardship; and need to move because the tenant works or has been offered work in the district and has a genuine intention to take up the offer. - 2) Are an applicant who has the means to resolve their own housing difficulties i.e. £60,000+ Income or £55,000+ Income for Eastleigh Borough Council and/or £16,000+ Savings, unless wishes to be considered for a difficult to let property designated for those aged over 55 years.
 This will normally be sheltered accommodation (See Appendix 3). - 3) Are an owner-occupier, unless wishes to be considered for a difficult to let property designated for those aged over 55 years.
 This will normally be sheltered accommodation (See Appendix 3). - 4) Are not in housing need (excluding owner occupiers), unless wishes to be considered for a difficult to let property designated for those aged over 55 years.
 This will normally be sheltered accommodation (See Appendix 3). - 5) Are a Portsmouth City Council Tenant.